openml/openml-metadata/openmlmetadata/README.md

 OpenML meta-data
 ================
-Extracts all OpenML evaluation results and dataset meta-features for a specific dataset
+Extracts all OpenML evaluation results and dataset meta-features for a specific study

 Usage
 -----